Bort: Algorithms and Applications

 Language Models and Architectural Parameters

-Some of y'all probably already know what a language model is, but the notion of an architectural parameter is new.
+Some of you probably already know what a language model is, but the notion of an architectural parameter is new.
 I'll introduce it here by using BERT as an example, since it is the use case for the algorithms I'll talk about.

 A language model is, very informally, a mapping between strings and vectors.
 While one could build a big matrix of all words and assign a number based on the frequency of the words appearing together for each entry, it has become clear over the past few years that a non-linear model (i.e., a neural network) works far better.
 Language models usually just return the embedding (vectors), and it is the downstream model's problem to make sense of them and output something for the task.
-As an example, imagine I want to do sentiment classification on some corpus, so my input is a single sentence and my output is happy and sad.
-Then a standard pipeline would have a pre-trained language model, usually trained to output good vectors with huge datasets, and then a second model--a classifier--that takes in the language model's output and returns happy/sad.
-The quality of the language model will directly impact the performance of the classifier, and normally you need to "specialize" (fine-tune) your language-model-and-classifier combination so that it knows what to do.
+As an example, imagine I want to do sentiment classification on some corpus, so my input is a single sentence and my output is happy

 There are A LOT of things we can say about this field, but, since we are mostly talking about applying the algorithms to BERT, we'll leave it for another time.
 All you need to know right now is that, at the time of writing this, the most popular, successful, and--when released--best-performing language model is BERT.
 Let's just skip the details about how it works, and only remark two things about it: